Control of Pests and Diseases

 Control

-⦿ A collective effort is needed to control the yellow spotted locusts and should be vigilant for its arrival.
-During the months of October and November those will arrive under the shade of large trees and it is possible to collect them with hands and destroy.
-At this stage the pupas are not active and those could be collected with hands.
+⦿ A collective effort is needed to control the yellow spotted locusts and should be vigilant for their arrival.
+During the months of October and November, those will arrive under the shade of large trees and it is possible to collect them with hands and destroy them.
+At this stage, the pupas are not active and they could be collected with hands.

 ⦿ Through identifying the doubtful areas where the pupas have laid eggs and turning the soil and exposing the clusters of eggs to sunshine and allowing the birds (especially mynahs), ants to eat in order to destroy.

-⦿ Making a mixture with 2 liters of water, 10 m.l. of kerosene and 10g of soap in a bucket and collecting the pupas in to the bucket.
-As the pupas are dormant in the morning due to low temperature collecting those has to be done in the morning hours.
+⦿ Make a mixture with 2 litres of water, 10 m.l. of kerosene and 10g of soap in a bucket and collect the pupas into the bucket.
+As the pupas are dormant in the morning due to low temperatures collecting those has to be done in the morning hours.

-⦿ When the damages are acute spray carbosulfan 3m.l. mixed with 1 liter of water.
+⦿ When the damages are acute spray carbosulfan 3m.l. mixed with 1 litre of water.

 2. Coconut scale